 Weed is the most amazing plant in the world, and we want to teach you how to grow it.
-Despite popular belief that cannabis a hard plant to grow, it not.
-After all there’s a reason cannabis is called ‘weed’.
+Despite popular belief that marijuana is a hard plant to grow, it's actually not as hard as professional cannabis growers want to make you believe.
+After all, there’s a reason cannabis is called ‘weed’.
 It's because it grows like one!
 We show you how to grow cannabis the simplest and most cost effective way of growing either indoors or outside.

 This guide was written for marijuana enthusiasts who want a cheap way of growing cannabis plants without the tents, timing, and grow lights.
 It’s a small step towards greater accessibility for marijuana home growing.
 So, flip a middle finger to big corporations, break up with your dispensary, and step into the world of DIY weed growing at home-- OG style.
 Growing sticky, smelly cannabis buds is easier and way more rewarding than you think!

 The truth is that there are more ways to cultivate cannabis than there are names for the plant.
 And every method can grow great, healthy plants.
 For example, hydroponics might yield more, while soil will grow stronger buds, aeroponics will grow cannabis the fastest, and there’s no replacement for growing marijuana outdoors.
 It’s as easy to overload yourself with options as it is to add too much fertilizer to your nutrient mix.
 Below, we describe how to do it naturally and with little work on the grower's part.

 Of course, if you can’t be bothered to read this entire guide, check out aPotforPot.com.
 They have a complete marijuana grow kit designed to make the weed farming life easy for you.
 Get started immediately, and if you get lost during your grow, email the stellar support team for a helping hand at email@example.com.